Openhab-Nodes/website/content/en/developer/addons_bindings.md

 The following sections walk you through defining Things, their properties, events and actions, Thing configuration and how to keep the frameworks knowledge about a Thing and Thing State in sync.

+## Programming language

 Each supported programming language has a template repository with multiple examples that you can clone, build and play around with.
 If you haven't checked one out yet, go back to [Setting up the development enviroment](/developer/addons#setting-up-the-development-enviroment).

 Pick the language that you are either familiar with or that helps to solve a problem the easiest way.
 For instance, because of the project [openzwave](https://github.com/OpenZWave/open-zwave) that is written in C++, it makes sense to pick the C++ SDK for a ZWave based Addon.

+Addons are generally assumed to be event-driven (asynchronous).
+The main thread is running an event loop, controlled by `libAddon` which handles various callbacks of the framework.

 Examples in this chapter are written in Rust.

 ## Things

 You have learned about the [Things concept](/userguide/addons#things) in the user guide already.
-In the developer context, you need to differentiate between a [Thing Description (TD)](https://w3c.github.io/wot-thing-description/) (defined Properties, Actions, Events) and on the other hand a **Thing instance**.
+In the developer context, you need to differentiate between a [Thing Description (TD)](https://w3c.github.io/wot-thing-description/) (defined Properties, Actions, Events) and on the other hand a **Thing**, which is an instance of a specific Thing Description.
+It might help to imagine a TD of being like a model or template.

 If a Thing requires configuration, the TD is also accompanied by a [Configuration Description](/developer/addon#configurations-for-addons).

 ## Thing Description